pwintz/pwintz.github.io/_pages/cv.md

         - Conducted and published research in the mathematical control of hybrid dynamical systems.
         - Finalist for Best Student Paper at the American Control Conference.
         #- Mentored junior members of research group.

     - title: Group Tutor for Introduction to Cyber-Physical Systems
       dates: Spring 2022, Spring 2024

-    - title: Graduate Student Instructor for AM 10 (Linear Algebra)
+    - title: Graduate Student Instructor for Linear Algebra for Engineers (AM 10)
       dates: Winter 2024
       highlights:
       - Designed syllabus, wrote lesson plans and exams, and lectured for a class of 230 students.
       - Supervised a large team of readers, graders, and teaching assistants.
       - Solicited frequent feedback from students and adapted to their comments to improve student outcomes.
+      - Successfully petitioned for the course to be renamed from "Mathematical Methods for Engineers I" to "Linear Algebra for Engineers".
       # - Received strong positive feedback from students.

     - title: Teaching Assistant
       start-date: Summer 2019
       end-date: Summer 2020
       highlights:
         - Prepared discussion sections, encouraged student learning, and provided detailed feedback to student submissions.

 - name: Arthrex California Technology
   jobs:
     - title: Junior Software Engineer